leowu82/nlp_2024/README.md

-# NYCU NLP 2024
+# NTHU NLP 2024

-This repository contains coursework and the final project for an NLP (Natural Language Processing) class at NYCU in 2024.
+This repository contains coursework and the final project for an NLP (Natural Language Processing) class at NTHU in 2024.
 The repo is organized into homework assignments (`hw1`–`hw4`) and a final project (`final`).
 Each segment explores different core concepts and practical applications in NLP using modern deep learning frameworks.

 ## Homework Overview